 After enduring the pain of disappointment for nearly three decades now, things have begun to look promising for the national team, if the group matches are anything to go by.

 Egypt has maintained the lead in Group E with six points after defeating Ghana and Congo in the first two rounds.
-Uganda trailing in second with four points, Ghana in third with one point while Congo in fourth.
+Uganda trailed in second with four points, Ghana in third with one point, and Congo in fourth.

 Celebrities join the movement